nmoynihan/bootwhip/README.md

-# bootwhip
+# CHYTools
-An initialisation starter theme for wordpress, built with bootstrap.
+A mathematica package for computing simple CHY tools.